 AliExpress Affiliate Program

-AliExpress has multiple affiliate programs, and anyone can join them.
+AliExpress has an affiliate program and anyone can join it.
 Its self-hosted program, AliExpress Portals, uses proprietary affiliate tracking software.
 It also has offers on affiliate networks including FlexOffers and CJ Affiliate.
 Let’s review the benefits, drawbacks, commission rate, cookie length, and details of the program.